ELAYASSINE/Learning-High-Dimensional-Copula-Densities-with-Unsupervised-Neural-Networks/README.md

 This repository provides code for an unsupervised deep-learning method that models high-dimensional copula densities and enables mutual-information estimation at scale.
 ![Flowchart](Flowchart.jpg)
 # Datasets
-The datasets used in this project are available in the `data/` folder.
+This project uses both synthetic and real datasets.
+The real datasets are available in the data/ folder.
 # Installation
 The implemented code is developed in python 3.11.5 environement